 Production NPAC has been enabled for TBP (May 18, 2025).

 All LSMS and SOA vendors used by Canadian carriers for number porting and routing have passed certification testing.
-(June 20, 2025)
+(June 20, 2025) An additional database was identified but has been since passed certification as of early September.

-13 of 14 test pooled CO Codes have been assigned in BIRRDS and associated with SPIDs in the NPAC.
+17 of the currently planned 20 test pooled CO Codes have been assigned by the CNA so far.
+The following table shows the planned and assigned codes.
+Codes missing the OCN and Date Assigned are currently only planned.
+(2025-09-11)